-Three dedicated clinical staff members recently returned from an eye-opening volunteering trip to Fiji to provide health services to local communities.
+Three dedicated clinical staff members recently returned from an eye-opening volunteering trip to Fiji to provide health services and training to local communities.
 Each representing a different volunteer-based organisation, and supported by Mobile Surgical, Stacey Lovell, PACU registered nurse, spent her days at local schools providing much-needed care to patients of all ages.
 Keeley Lawson, anaesthetic technician, found herself in a new specialist children’s hospital providing support and working collaboratively with other health professionals during paediatric cardiac surgery.
 Meanwhile, Karenza Heath, clinical nurse leader, dedicated her efforts in a public hospital, addressing a wide range of medical needs.
 Despite their varied experiences, all three were struck by the significant challenges Fijians face in accessing healthcare, where the standard of public healthcare services is basic, under resourced and lacking basic supplies.
 The trip not only allows the clinical staff to share their expertise and improve health outcomes in Fiji but also fosters a sense of global community and cultural exchange.
 By participating in this annual initiative, the team gain invaluable experience and insights that adds to their personal growth.
 Their stories highlight the critical role of volunteer efforts in bridging the gaps of improved healthcare.

 My story: Stacey Lovell